Examples of ice age refugia: Alexander Archipelago

-Queen Charlotte Islands
+Haida Gwaii

-A study of endemic ground-beetle population on the Queen Charlotte Islands has given possible evidence for refugia in this region.
+A study of endemic ground-beetle population on the Haida Gwaii archipelago of British Columbia has given possible evidence for refugia in this region.
 The ground-beetle, or Carabid beetle, is an insect found worldwide.
 These beetles are oftentimes conspicuous and abundant, making them easy to collect, prepare, and study.
 The majority of carabids are found in cool- to cold-temperate zones, and almost half of its 20,000 identified species have been found in Canada and Alaska alone.

-There were three identified endemic species of carabid beetle found on the Queen Charlotte Islands.
+There were three identified endemic species of carabid beetle found on Haida Gwaii.
 All three of these species were found to exhibit brachyptery, which is the reduction of the beetles’ wings.
 Brachyptery was found to occur in areas of long-term occupation such as refugia, where wing-reduction allowed for the redirection of energy for travel towards other uses such as reproduction.
 Another finding was that between these three endemic species, they had two preferred habitats: high alpine zones and rocky beaches.
 These three species would have been well suited to refugia during the LGM as the continental shelf was exposed and some mountain peaks stuck out from the top of the ice sheet.